AntoEnterpriseAJ/Ping-Pong-AI-NEAT/README.md

 ### Application Modes

 - **Menu:** Upon launch, the application displays a menu with two options:
   - **Play:** Runs the game using a pre-trained AI.
-If a best genome is saved (see below), it will be loaded and used to control the AI paddle.
+If a best genome is saved (ensure you have a saved best genome: `best_genome.pkl`), it will be loaded and used to control the AI paddle.
   - **Train:** Initiates the training mode where NEAT evolves the AI.
 The training process runs for a set number of generations, saving the best genome to `src/trainer/best_genome.pkl`.

 - **Manual Play:** In the playing mode, you can control the left paddle using the keyboard: